stepbrobd/router/docs/main.typ

 #toolbox.side-by-side[
 Export routes to kernel
 - Default route: most common
-- Full table: 250MB+ from Bird, and another copy in kernel
+- Full table: 250MB+ from BIRD, and another copy in kernel
 - Manual: don't export routes but set `networking.*` options// can work but might break ][
 ```nix